DiamondLightSource/malcolmjs/docs/source/userguide/monitoring_attribute_values.rst

 Data Retrieval and Chart Update Frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Data is supplied to the chart interface at a frequency of 20Hz.
+Data is supplied to the chart interface at a frequency of up to 20Hz.
 #.
 On screen graphics update at a pre-defined temporal frequency of 1 second and cannot therefore be regarded as a true realtime display.
 Each 1 second update plots *all* data supplied at 20Hz frequency during preceeding second.
 #.
 On zooming into a plot the plot update process is paused to enable inspection of the area of interest.
 Automatic updates resume on returning to the default view state.